The Journal of Economic History

 Peter L. Rousseau, The Market for Bank Stocks and the Rise of Deposit Banking in New York City, 1866-1897, p.
 976

-Ralf Richter, Jochen Streb, Catching-Up and Falling Behind: Knowledge Spillover from American to German Machine Toolmakers, p.
+Ralf Richter, Jochen Streb, Catching-Up and Falling Behind: Knowledge Spillover from American to German Machine toolmakers, p.
 1006

 Tom Nicholas, Did R&D Firms Used to Patent?
 Evidence from the First Innovation Surveys, p.
 1032